leonardocardenuto/bdd_and_tdd_avg/README.md

 ## 2. Instale as dependências (Talvez seja necessário adicionar a PATH):

-> Use o comando para instalar as duas dependências:
+> Use o comando para instalar as duas dependências no PowerShell:
 <br>

 ```